-Adelaide Brighton's P/E of 29.62 indicates some degree of optimism towards the stock.
-You can see in the image below that the average P/E (21.5) for companies in the basic materials industry is lower than Adelaide Brighton's P/E.
+Adelaide Brighton's P/E of 28.38 indicates some degree of optimism towards the stock.
+The image below shows that Adelaide Brighton has a higher P/E than the average (20.4) P/E for companies in the basic materials industry.

 Adelaide Brighton's P/E tells us that market participants think the company will perform better than its industry peers, going forward.
 Clearly the market expects growth, but it isn't guaranteed.
 So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.